Section Properties Calculator

 Notes on Accuracy

-For precise values, consult published section tables (AISC, British Steel, ArcelorMittal, etc.) or use our full structural analysis tool which includes a comprehensive library of standard sections with accurate properties.
+For published values that match a standards body or supplier catalogue exactly, consult section tables (AISC, British Steel, ArcelorMittal, etc.) or use our full structural analysis tool which ships with a comprehensive library of standard sections.

 Related Calculators